+Setting means:

-Setting means the home or building used to provide care or supervision and the surrounding property and buildings that are owned, leased, or controlled by the care-provider.
+- The home or building used to provide care or supervision; and - The surrounding property and buildings that are owned, leased, or controlled by the care-provider.

-Skirting is the barrier around the base of a mobile home that is intended to protect utility connections from damage or unauthorized access.
+Skirting is the barrier around the base of a mobile home that is intended to protect utility connections from damage or unauthorized contact.

 A Slip-resistant surface means the flooring provides friction to help prevent falls when the surface is wet.
-A slip resistant surface may be achieved by rippling or corrugating the surface, applying textured strips, installing a secured carpet, using rubber mats, or other similar measures.
+A slip resistant surface may be achieved by rippling or corrugating the surface, applying textured strips, installing a secured carpet, using rubber mats, and other similar measures.